Rules & Regulations

 GENERAL

 10. Animal Care – Humane care and respectful treatment of animals is expected.
 Youth or parents seen hitting, kicking or otherwise abusing animals will not be allowed to show.
 Each youth must be able to handle his own animal in the show ring.
 No adults may lead animals in the ring.
 Animals shown in showmanship must be entered in the name of the person on the entry form.
 All animals should be properly cleaned and groomed for the show.
-Exhibitors showing market hogs must possess a current certification in either Youth for the Quality Care of Animals (YQCA) or Pork Quality Assurance (PQA) in order to participate in the show and sale.
+Beginning with the 2025 show, all exhibitors ages 8-18 must possess a current certification in either Youth for the Quality Care of Animals (YQCA), Pork Quality Assurance (PQA), or Beef Quality Assurance (BQA) in order to participate in the show and sale.
+Any exhibitor younger than age 8 (as of January 1, 2025) showing swine must have a parent who is PQA certified or the owner of the swine must be PQA certified if the parent is not the owner.

 11. Participants Behavior – Participants are expected to abide by rules and refrain from dangerous or disruptive behavior.